OriNachum/autonomous-intelligence/README.md

 Copy it to .env and add your keys.
 Currently, the main key is OpenAI (Chat, Speech, Whisper), and VoyageAI + Pinecone is for vectordb

-I plan pn moving back to Anthropic (3.5 sonnet only)
+I plan on moving back to Anthropic (3.5 sonnet only)

 Groq was used for a fast understand action usecase